WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 * Grab-techs are now active throughout the entire startup of grab, not just while the grab box is currently active.
 * All non-standard Grabs can no longer be grab-teched.
 * It is now possible to buffer Dash and Pivot Grabs.
-* You can manually Grab-Release an opponent by pressing Taunt.

 ## Spot Dodge